buhlentozini/QualiFilter/README.md

 - Generates a summarized QC matrix in **TSV** and **CSV** formats.
 - Automatically evaluates samples against **user-defined thresholds**.
 - Computes derived read metrics (optional).
+- Allows configuration of included metrics and column renaming via a **config file** (YAML or JSON).
 - Logs processing steps and warnings for traceability.
 - Lists all available columns in the input file for inspection.